-State law permits principal's/designee to suspend students charged with a felony or a felony delinquency, or to expel students convicted of or admitting guilt to a felony or a felony delinquency if the principal/designee determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school (§37H1/2).
+State law permits principal's/designee to suspend students charged with a felony or a felony delinquency, or to expel students convicted of or admitting guilt to a felony or a delinquency if the principal/designee determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school (§37H1/2).
 A student subject to suspension under this provision of the General Laws shall receive written notification of the charges and the reasons for such suspension or expulsion prior to the suspension or expulsion taking effect.
 Unless the proposed suspension is for 10 days or less, the student shall be afforded the procedural rights set out for suspensions greater than 10 days or for expulsions, whichever is applicable, as such rights are described in this handbook.
-The student shall also receive written notification of his/her right to appeal the suspension or expulsion to the Head of School provided, however, that such suspension or expulsion shall remain in effect prior to any appeal hearing conducted by the Head of School.
-A student may appeal the suspension or expulsion by giving a written notice requesting an appeal to the Head of School no later than five (5) calendar days following the effective date of the suspension or expulsion.
-The Head of School shall hold a hearing with the student and the student's parent(s) or guardian(s) within three (3) calendar days of the student's request for an appeal.
-The student may be represented and may present verbal and written testimony at the appeal hearing before the Head of School.
-The Head of School may overturn or alter the decision of the principal/designee and may recommend an alternate educational program for the student.
-The Head of School shall issue a decision on the appeal within five (5) calendar days of the hearing, which decision shall be the final decision of the school district with regard to the student's suspension or expulsion.
+The student shall also receive written notification of his/her right to appeal the suspension or expulsion to the Principal provided, however, that such suspension or expulsion shall remain in effect prior to any appeal hearing conducted by the Principal.
+A student may appeal the suspension or expulsion by giving a written notice requesting an appeal to the Principal no later than five (5) calendar days following the effective date of the suspension or expulsion.
+The Principal shall hold a hearing with the student and the student's parent(s) or guardian(s) within three (3) calendar days of the student's request for an appeal.
+The student may be represented and may present verbal and written testimony at the appeal hearing before the Principal.
+The Principal may overturn or alter the decision of the principal/designee and may recommend an alternate educational program for the student.
+The Principal shall issue a decision on the appeal within five (5) calendar days of the hearing, which decision shall be the final decision of the school district with regard to the student's suspension or expulsion.
 Pending the outcome of any such appeal, the disciplinary sanction imposed shall remain in effect.